apexbridge-tech/bugspotter/apps/admin/README.md

 **This is expected behavior** - Access tokens are stored in memory for security.
 On page reload:

-- Access token is cleared (requires re-login or token refresh)
+- Access token is cleared (requires automatic token refresh)
-- Refresh token in sessionStorage should trigger automatic token refresh
+- Refresh token in httpOnly cookie is automatically sent to backend
+- Backend validates cookie and issues new access token
 - User data restored from sessionStorage

-If automatic refresh fails, user is redirected to login (expected).
+If automatic refresh fails (invalid/expired cookie), user is redirected to login (expected).

 ### Settings changes not saving